 2. Or as you grimly muck out two horses for the fifth morning in a row, because your daughter’s school bus leaves at some unearthly hour in the morning and there’s no chance of getting to the yard before then, you may wonder why you gave into that whole “please can I have a pony, please, Mum, please, I promise I’ll look after it” malarkey….

 3. And that’s before she’s left for university.
 Now you have two horses to look after and exercise for the next three years.
 Good luck!

-4. From a teenage girl’s perspective… It’s somewhat annoying when you’re boasting to your mates about jumping 1.10m, and one of your friends points out that your mum jumped the same class as you.
+4. From a teenager’s perspective… It’s somewhat annoying when you’re boasting to your mates about jumping 1.10m, and one of your friends points out that your mum jumped the same class as you.
 And won it.

-6. So you’re booked in to do a showjumping clinic, only to find that your mum has also booked herself in to a sponsored ride that day.
-You only have one lorry — you may also only have one horse between you.
+5. So you’re booked in to do a showjumping clinic, only to find that your mum has booked herself in to a sponsored ride the same day.
+You only have one lorry — and possibly only one horse between you.
 So what do you do?
 You could try paper-scissors-stone to see who gets the horse but don’t trust your mum to play fair.
 She always cheats — and if she loses, she’ll end up pulling rank anyway because she’s the only one who can drive the damn lorry.
 It’s so UNFAIR!